glouppe/talk-ai-summit2025/talk.md

 ## Conclusions

-Score-based generative models...
+- Diffusion models are more than pretty-pictures generators.
-- can be used for high-dimensional inverse problems;
+- They are a new tool for dealing with high-dimensional inverse problems in science.
-- enable zero-shot posterior sampling, without pre-wiring the network to observations;
+- They enable zero-shot posterior sampling, without pre-wiring the network to observations.
-- do not require paired data.

-Next challenges:
-- Rigorous diagnostics for the quality of the approximation;
-- Scalability to even larger dimensions (Earth-scale weather models, videos);

 ---

 class: middle
+count: false

 .avatars[![](figures/frozet.jpg)![](figures/gerome.jpg)![](figures/lanusse.jpg)![](figures/gilles.jpg)]